tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 ### Cannot read property 'func' of undefined

-error in device system log and emulator window.
+error is shown in device system log and emulator window.

-error occurs when evaluating this line:
+the error occurs when evaluating this line:

 ```javascript
 onPress: React.PropTypes.func.isRequired